jake-k-38/win-ioc-detect/README.md

 ![snip1](https://github.com/jake-k-38/win-ioc-detect/blob/main/images/screenshot_2.PNG?raw=true)

 ## Getting started
+Users may need to change the default PowerShell execution policy.
+This can be achieved in a number of different ways:<br />

+Open a command prompt and run ```powershell.exe -ExecutionPolicy Unrestricted``` and run scripts from that PowerShell session.<br />
+Open a PowerShell prompt and run ```Set-ExecutionPolicy Unrestricted -Scope Process``` and run scripts from the current PowerShell session.<br />
+Open an administrative PowerShell prompt and run ```Set-ExecutionPolicy Unrestricted``` and run scripts from any PowerShell session.<br />

 Keep in mind the script requires certain security audit logging enabled to function and extract suspicious activity!!<br />

 <b>REQUIRES Audit Process Creation logging.
 Audit event 4688(S): "A new process has been created"<br />